 - i.
 After the victim has reported the incident, the Adviser shall ensure that the problem is resolved amicably within seven days of the occurrence or complaint of the incident. - ii.
-The Adviser shall serve as mediator between the two parties. - by the complainant as harassment and advise the respondent to avoid the repetition of the alleged offensive behaviour.
+The Adviser shall serve as mediator between the two parties. - iii.
+The Advisor shall outline the incident which was considered by the complainant as harassment and advise the respondent to avoid the repetition of the alleged offensive behaviour.
 If the issue is resolved at this stage no further action shall be taken. - iv.
 The respondent shall be required to render an unqualified apology to the complainant.
 The apology could be verbal or written